deadbaed/nix-supervisord/example/readme.md

 You can:
 - Launch the supervised processes with `supervisord`
 - Manage everything  with `supervisorctl`
-- Kill supervisord with `supervisord-kill`.
+- Kill supervisord with `supervisord-kill`

 When supervisord is running, you should be able to open your web browser to [http://supervisord.localhost:8080](http://supervisord.localhost:8080) and see Mailpit running.